 2.3.2 Business Combinations

 The acquisition method of accounting is used to account for the acquisition of subsidiaries by the Group.
 The cost of an acquisition is measured as the fair value of the assets given, equity instruments issued and liabilities incurred or assumed at the date of exchange.
 Identifiable assets acquired, and liabilities and contingent liabilities assumed, in a business combination are measured initially at their fair values at the acquisition date, irrespective of the extent of any non-controlling interest.
-Any adjustments of the purchase price allocation do not exceed the measurement period of one year in accordance with IFRS 3.
+Any adjustments to the purchase price allocation are made within the one-year measurement period in accordance with IFRS 3.
 On an acquisition-by-acquisition basis, the Group recognizes any non-controlling interest in the acquired subsidiary either at fair value or at the non-controlling interest’s proportionate share of the acquired subsidiary’s net assets.

 Any contingent consideration to be transferred by the Group is recognized at fair value at the acquisition date.
-Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability will be recognized in accordance with IAS 39 in profit or loss.
+Subsequent changes to the fair value of the contingent consideration that is deemed to be an asset or liability will be recognized in accordance with IAS 39 in the Income Statement.
 Contingent consideration that is classified as equity is not remeasured, and its subsequent settlement is accounted for in equity.

 Acquisition-related expenses are taken into the Income Statement at the moment they are incurred.